grafana/grafana/docs/sources/features/datasources/prometheus.md

 - `$<varname>`  Example: rate(http_requests_total{job=~"$job"}[5m])
 - `[[varname]]` Example: rate(http_requests_total{job="my[[job]]"}[5m])

 Why two ways?
-The first syntax is easier to read and write but does not allow you to use a variable in the middle of word.
-When the *Multi-value* or *Include all value* option is enabled, Grafana converts the labels from plain text to a regex compatible string.
+The first syntax is easier to read and write but does not allow you to use a variable in the middle of a word.
+When the *Multi-value* or *Include all value* options are enabled, Grafana converts the labels from plain text to a regex compatible string.
 Which means you have to use `=~` instead of `=`.

 ## Annotations